error707-persona/chatapp/README.md

 1. users can add the emails of their friends and they can start a chatroom
 2. users can upload images in chatrooms
 3. users can send emojis
-4. users can make group chatrooms
+4. users can make group chats
 5. users can delete chatrooms